Site icon Onomichi

 A: While the Peace Memorial Park itself is open to all, the Peace Memorial Museum contains graphic exhibits that can be very intense for young children.
 Parents should exercise discretion.
 Many families opt to visit the park’s outdoor monuments and defer the museum until their children are older or more prepared for the content.

-Q: What is the best way to get from Hiroshima Station to the Peace Memorial Park?
+Q: What is the best way to get from the main station to the Peace Memorial Park?

 A: The most convenient way is by tram.
-Take tram line 2 (Miyajima-guchi direction) or line 6 (Eba direction) from Hiroshima Station and alight at “Genbaku Dome-mae” (Atomic Bomb Dome) stop, which is directly adjacent to the park.
+Take tram line 2 (Miyajima-guchi direction) or line 6 (Eba direction) and alight at “Genbaku Dome-mae” (Atomic Bomb Dome) stop, which is directly adjacent to the park.
 The ride takes about 15-20 minutes.

-Q: Are there vegetarian or vegan food options available in Hiroshima?
+Q: Are there vegetarian or vegan food options available?

 Exit mobile version